Rahul5021/Algorithms/SimpleLinearRegression/README.md

 ## Overview

-**Simple Linear Regression** is used to predict the value of a dependent variable \( y \) based on the value of an independent variable \( x \).
+**Simple Linear Regression** is used to predict the value of a dependent variable $y$ based on the value of an independent variable $x$.
 The model fits a straight line through data points using the **Least Squares Method**, which minimizes the sum of squared differences between observed and predicted values.

 ### Formula